 - Open the Compatibility tab.

-- Check the "Override high DPI scaling behaviour" box.
+- Ensure "Override high DPI scaling behavior is checked, and

 - Select "System" from the "Scaling performed by" dropdown box.

 - Click OK in the high DPI settings dialog.